ghost368/ghost368.github.io/python_devtools.md/python_general.md

 		- module can be run in the same way using ```python file_name.py``` and ```python -m file_name```
 		- package can only be run with ```-m``` option
 	- when running script (__main__.py file) the relative imports will not work, for this need to run module
+	- can also run package without -m, it will look for __main__.py inside and run it as script, relative imports will not work in this case
+	- __package__ variable shows what is the current package for relative imports; it will be None for scripts, '' for scripts run as scripts but inside some package (with __init__.py) and the package name (used for relative imports) if run as module with -m